GuinaF2/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 This project is a simple implementation of the classic Tic-Tac-Toe game in the C programming language.
-The game allows two players to take turns placing "X" and "O" on a 3x3 board in the terminal.
+The game allows two players to take turns placing "X" and "O" on a 3x3 board in the terminal.You can play without logging or you can register and login both users.
+While logged, the matches statistics will be recorded and can be checked.

 ## Project Structure

 - `JogoDaVelhaGuilherme.c`: Main source code file.
-- `jogodaVelha.txt`: Auxiliary text file (optional).
+- `jogodaVelha.txt`: Auxiliary text file.

 ## Prerequisites